Jizo Bodhisattva Tower

 In Inagi City, there are currently 40 Jizo Bodhisattva towers.
 Looking at the time they were built, it spans approximately 200 years from the 4th year of Kanbun (1664) to the 7th year of Ansei (1860), with the most being constructed in the 1700s.
 They are often found along old roads, within temple grounds, and in cemeteries, but many have been moved from their original locations due to recent development work.
 The regional distribution is concentrated in Yanokuchi, Higashi-Naganuma, and Sakahama.

-Let's take a look at the forms and contents of the Jizo Bodhisattva towers in the city.
-The forms can be divided into five types: 22 examples of round-carved standing statues, 7 examples of round-carved seated statues, 9 examples of round-carved standing statues with boat-shaped halos, 1 example of a round-carved standing statue with a six-sided stupa, and 1 example that combines a round-carved seated statue and a round-carved standing statue.
-Among these, there are 9 pairs that take the form of the six Jizo.
-Looking at the relationship between the builders and their faith, 16 examples were built by members of the Nembutsu group, 9 examples by multiple people, 6 examples by individuals, and 9 examples are unknown.
-This indicates that many were built by people from the Nembutsu groups that were active in various regions.
-It is also noteworthy that women are prominently represented among the builders.
-Examples inscribed with terms like "Women Nembutsu Group" and "Village Women" particularly indicate that they gathered the faith of women.
-There are also instances where Jizo Bodhisattva faith is connected with other beliefs.
-As seen in inscriptions for Koshin offerings, sutra offerings, return home offerings, and bridge offerings, it had relationships with various beliefs.
+Let us look at the forms and contents of the Jizo Bodhisattva towers in the city.
+The forms can be divided into five types: 22 examples of fully rounded standing statues, 7 examples of fully rounded seated statues, 9 examples of standing statues in high relief with boat-shaped halos, 1 example of a standing statue in high relief on a six-sided pillar, and 1 example combining a fully rounded seated statue with a high relief standing statue.
+Among these, there are 9 sets that take the form of the Six Jizo.
+Regarding the relationship between the builders and the faith, 16 examples were built by Nenbutsu groups, 9 by multiple people, 6 by individuals, and 9 are unknown.
+This shows that many were erected by members of Nenbutsu groups active in each region.
+It is also notable that women stand out among the builders.
+Examples inscribed with "Women’s Nenbutsu Group" or "Village Women" indicate that the faith particularly attracted female devotees.
+There are also cases where the Jizo Bodhisattva faith was linked with other beliefs.
+As seen in inscriptions for Koshin memorial services, sutra memorial services, pilgrimage memorial services, and bridge memorial services, it was connected with various faiths.

 Total: 40